 Managing portfolio investment risk to ensure that risk taken is consistent with our mandate and commensurate with the expected returns;

-Managing legal and regulatory compliance risks to ensure that GIC and our clients’ interests are protected and that we comply with applicable laws and regulations;
+Managing legal, regulatory and compliance risks to safeguard the reputation and interests of GIC and our Client, and to comply with applicable laws and regulations;

 Managing counterparty credit risks to minimise the impact to GIC if any counterparties were to default;